CALIFORNIAPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 California municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement.

-The Environmental Protection Agency (EPA) and other federal government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
-California municipalities must take swift action to meet these federal guidelines, mitigate legal proceedings, and protect public health.
+The Environmental Protection Agency (EPA) and other government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
+California municipalities must take swift action to meet these federal guidelines, mitigate legal exposure, and protect public health.

-Public water systems in California must act now to secure financial support for PFAS water treatment and infrastructure upgrades
+Public water systems in Arizona must act now to secure financial support for PFAS water treatment and infrastructure upgrades

 ESTIMATED SETTLEMENT AWARDS:

-Municipalities with high PFAS concentrations and large flow rates could qualify for awards in millions.
+Municipalities with any detectable PFAS and significant flow rates could qualify for awards in millions.

 MULTIPLIER EFFECT:

-Water systems with higher contamination levels may qualify for a 4x multiplier on settlement amounts.
+Water systems with higher PFAS detection levels may qualify for a 4x multiplier on settlement amounts.

 MEET EXECUTIVE COMMITTEE MEMBER, MIKE STAG

-STEPS FOR FILING A PFAS LAWSUIT
+STEPS FOR FILING A PFAS CLAIM

-Test Your Municipality’s Water for PFAS
+Test Each Water Source for PFAS

 01

-• Arrange for reputable laboratory testing to determine PFAS concentration levels in your public water systems.
+• Arrange for reputable laboratory testing to determine PFAS concentration levels in your public water sources.
+The settlement terms require testing of each PWS water source.

-Stag Liuzza may be able to help cover the costs of testing, as well as keep testing results confidential until your municipality develops a plan for action.
+Stag Liuzza may be able to help cover the costs of testing.

 02